 The Hidden Costs of Opening a Franchise

-Alright, let’s just dive right into this one: there are fees and payments associated with operating a franchise that don’t exist for independent business owners, and some that can be very unexpected.
+There are fees and payments associated with operating a franchise that don’t exist for independent business owners.
 In this chapter, we’ll outline those costs and what you should expect.

 This also applies to ongoing training after you’ve signed with the brand, and attending any annual convention your franchisor puts on.
-These resources can be worth the travel cost – just go in knowing they’re on the horizon.
+These resources can be worth the travel cost, but go in knowing they’re on the horizon.
 Make sure to keep your receipts as you travel, as you may be able to write off some of these expense to your business.
 Your CPA will thank you!

 The Franchise Fee

 The franchise fee, also commonly referred to as the initial fee, is part of your up-front, one-time payment to the franchise when you sign up to become a franchisee.
 The franchise fee is your ticket in the door — it’s what you’re paying the franchisor in return for the use of their brand, trademarks, products and business model (all the things we covered in Chapter 1).
 It also typically includes initial training costs and those associated with location development.

 All franchise fees are at least $500 by law, but most range from $10,000 to $50,000.
 They of course differ between franchise brands, and even more so between industries.
 Franchisors are required to disclose this fee in the Franchise Disclosure Document, which we’ll cover at length in Chapter 8.